 Ed has been in EMS since 1982 when he became an EMT for Sigel Volunteer Fire.
 He worked in EMS in Brookville and DuBois Pennsylvania and became a Paramedic in 1986.
 Ed has an Associate Degree in business from the DuBois Business College.
 He continued in EMS and he and his family relocated to Lancaster County in 2002.
 In 2004 he joined Lancaster EMS.
 In 2014, Ed moved to the Supply and Equipment Coordinator position while recuperating from an injury.
 Ed is also an EMS instructor, Lancaster EMS Respiratory Protection Program Administrator, avid musician, filmmaker and published author.

 Sara joined Lancaster EMS in July of 2010 as the company’s Account Recovery Specialist.
 Prior to joining Lancaster EMS, she had two years’ experience in ambulance billing.
 In January 2016, Sara was promoted to Business Office Supervisor, and then went on to receive her ambulance coding certification in July 2017.
 In addition to working full-time, Sara lives with her twenty year old daughter and has a nineteen year old daughter currently attending Florida Southern.

-Jessica May Weber, Volunteer Facilitator
+Vacant, Volunteer Facilitator